 Are dates healthy?

 Medjool dates are frequently lauded for their natural sweetness and satisfying texture, making them a nutritional gem.
 A single Medjool date supplies dietary fiber, which is beneficial for digestion and keeping you sated.
+Dates are also packed with vitamins, especially B-complex varieties like B6, and crucial minerals, including potassium, magnesium, copper, manganese, and calcium.

 However, there’s a catch: dates naturally contain a high sugar content (around 16 grams per piece), mainly glucose and fructose.
 While this provides an instant energy uplift, it could potentially spike your blood sugar and affect your metabolism.

-What do you need to make this date bark recipe
+What do you need to make this date bark recipe?

 Here is the complete list of ingredients: